investigaciongiis/human-devops/README.md

 - **Team Management**: Add or remove team members and launch questionnaires.
 - **Recommendations**: Access recommendations based on team input.

+## 🤝 How to contribute

+Thank you for your interest in contributing to this project!

+To contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b my-feature`
+3. Make your changes and commit: `git commit -m 'Add new feature'`
+4. Push to your fork: `git push origin my-feature`
+5. Open a Pull Request

+Please make sure your code follows the project's style and structure.

+If you have questions or suggestions, feel free to open an issue.

 ## ❓ Support

 For any questions or issues, please open an issue in this GitHub repository.

+## 📬 Contact

+If you have questions or prefer to reach out by email, you can write to:
+**investigaciongiis@gmail.com**

 ## 📜 License